-The UK is so rich in history and culture that it’s hard to go anywhere without running into something of educational interest
+The UK is rich in history and culture.
+This means it’s hard to go anywhere without running into something of educational interest

 In other parts of the country you’ll find castles, stately homes, prehistoric standing stones, medieval villages and still more museums.

-Britain really excells at museums, Children’s audio guides are a huge hit with kids, making learning extra fun and most museums have hands on exhibits to further encourage active exploration.
-In London we’d highly recommend The Science Museum, Tate Madern, Natural History Museum and the V&A along with the smaller museums such as The Museum of Childhood.
+Britain really excels at museums.
+Children’s audio guides are a huge hit with kids, making learning extra fun and most museums have hands-on exhibits to further encourage active exploration.

 Let’s face it, the British Isles aren’t famous for their consistent good weather.
 So, what could you do to entertain kids if you get a bad week?

-My choice would be to wrap up warmly and carry on regardless, but if you really have to shelter from the elements there is plenty to do for small people.
-Indoor play facilities are popular with the residents and abundant, prices aren’t too high as these are aimed at locals not tourists.
+My choice would be to wrap up warmly and carry on regardless.
+If you really have to shelter from the elements there is plenty to do for kids on rainy days.

 If you’ve had enough of museums try the big paid attractions, we have Tussauds, Ripley’s Believe It or Not and The London Dungeon in the capital, and plenty more besides.

-If you’re on the coast, a walk on a blustery day can be great fun, shelterring in the amusement arcade on the end of the pier or in a steamy windowed cafe tucking into fish and chips is all part of the experience.
+If you’re on the coast, a walk on a blustery day can be great fun.
+Sheltering in the amusement arcade on the end of the pier or in a steamy-windowed cafe tucking into fish and chips.
+It’s is all part of the experience.

 The UK has some great beaches.
 From the flat sandy shores of the north-west, to the Jurassic Cliffs of the south coast there is something for everyone.